 You work HARD all week and deserve a break.
 Plus, what's the point in travelling halfway across the world if you don't get to enjoy the stunning scenery?

-Your first weekend is organised by us to give you the opportunity to get to know your fellow teammates at our Adventure Break.
-Then, you'll be let loose each Friday afternoon and have until Sunday evening to explore as many beaches, volcanoes, nightclubs and temples as you can.
+You'll be let loose each Friday afternoon and have until Sunday evening to explore as many beaches, volcanoes, nightclubs and temples as you can.
 This isn't a holiday, but you'd be forgiven for thinking so if you've checked out our Instagram.

 The exact weekly schedule varies from placement to placement, but below is an example of what is included in a four-week placement.